The World of Disney food is a complex and ever-changing one, and that makes keeping track of it all darn near impossible.

 If you’re looking for a stuffy table service experience where kids are persona non grata, you’ll have to look pretty hard at Walt Disney World.
 In fact, you’re much more likely to find table service locales that have special activities or engagements that appeal specifically to littles!

 At Whispering Canyon Cafe, kids may be able to participate in a stick horse race or be tasked with delivering ketchup bottles to other tables.
+(Although some of these antics are suspended currently.)
 And let’s not forget the fun they might get to have at their parents’ expense!
-(Recently Whispering Canyon said they were going to tone down the antics, but it’s still a fun and totally-not-stuffy place to dine!)

-Cinderella’s Royal Table and Trattoria al Forno’s Bon Voyage Breakfast offer character interactions at their snazzy table service locations, and kiddos are always encouraged to interact with the characters.
+Cinderella’s Royal Table offers character interactions at a snazzy table service location, and kiddos are always encouraged to interact with the characters.

 In fact, there are several sit-down restaurants where the kiddos are likely to feel right at home.

-We know that going on vacation while dealing with food allergies can be a tough — and sometimes dangerous — experience.
+We know that going on vacation while dealing with food allergies can be tough — and sometimes dangerous — experience.
 But Walt Disney World has made a lot of strides over the past several years in providing options for guests with food allergies.
-This attention to allergens even finds a place at special events — like Mickey’s Not So Scary Halloween Party, where allergy-friendly snacks and small activities were available for guests who require them.
+This attention to allergens even finds a place at special events — like Mickey’s Not-So-Scary Halloween Party, where allergy-friendly snacks and small activities were available for guests who require them.

 But dining with special diets is possible just about anywhere in the World, with quick service, table service, and food carts all required to have binders of ingredients for food items, allergy menus, and chefs who can provide one-on-one dialogue about the guest’s needs.
 Plus there are lots of packaged treats and eats that feature nutritional information on the label, letting guests stay informed.